scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 * Endpoint B the destination endpoint and it is in AS ff00:0:3
 * both endpoints run a native SCION network stack.

-Since this example consists of only one ISD and core AS, the end-to-end path only includes an up-path and down-path segment.
+Since this example consists of only one ISD and one core AS, the end-to-end path only includes an up-path and down-path segment.
 The forwarding logic is uniform across intra- and inter-ISD scenarios.
 A scenario with more core ASes and/or ISDs would use an additional core path segment or a peering link.

 ## Source Endpoint: Path Lookup and Segment Combination